tupelobound/hangman/README.md

 - `self.num_letters` - this is an integer representing the number of unique letters in the word still remaining to be guessed by the user

+- `self.num_lives` - this is an integer representing the number of remaining lives the user has in each instance of the game

 - `self.word_list` - a list of words (strings) from which the computer will randomly choose one for the user to guess

 - `self.list_of_guesses` - a list of all the letters that the user has tried during the game.
 This list is used to warn the user if a guess they enter has already been tried.